usc-isi-i2/t2wml-api/docs/API.md

  `get_entity(self, property_id, *args, **kwargs):`
 return any fields (not just data_type) saved under the entity ID as a dictionary.
 It has a default implementation which just returns {"data_type":data_type} for providers where no other fields are saved

-`save_entry(self, entry_id, data_type, **kwargs)` : save property-type pair to whatever source is being used, if relevant. is called by add_entities_from_file, so an error will be raised there if it is not implemented. can also be used in `get_property_type` is the user so desires (for example, SparqlFallback will call this function whenever it had to make a sparql query).
+`save_entry(self, entry_id, data_type=None, **kwargs)` : save property-type pair to whatever source is being used, if relevant. is called by add_entities_from_file, so an error will be raised there if it is not implemented. can also be used in `get_property_type` is the user so desires (for example, SparqlFallback will call this function whenever it had to make a sparql query).
 Must include **kwargs, user can store whatever additional fields they'd like there, or simply ignore.

 `def __enter__(self)` : used exclusively with the utility function add_entities_from_file, if there is some setup work that should be done before bulk-adding properties